 On motorcycling, Northern life, home-brewing, home repair, power plants, submarines, cars, nuclear stuff, and a few other off-beat subjects.
 Comments are welcome!
-(Image is a field near Driggs, in Eastern Idaho)
+(Image is of the autumn Boise skyline, looking North toward the Capitol Building)

 Search This Blog

 The upstairs area (above the garage) was set up for home theater by the previous owner.
 The room is pre-wired for surround speakers, and not seeing any need to re-invent the wheel, we put our own TV and DVD player there.